 Diagnosis of aortic dissection needs to be rapid and accurate.
 The following procedures are recommended:

 - Physical examination: signs as stated above.

-- History: In stable patients, a detailed history should be taken to assess risk factors, hypertension status, risk of rupture, symptom duration and onset and any family history or genetic conditions.
+- History: In stable patients, a detailed history should be taken to assess risk factors, hypertension status, the risk of rupture, symptom duration, and onset and any family history or genetic conditions.

 Investigations are used to diagnose and reveal the site of the intimal tear and extent of dissection: